Walks from the Falls

 Make your way down between the trees to the edge of the waterfall.
 Here you can see the valley down bellow and the river tumbling over the 240ft drop into the pools below.
 There is a group of rocks just back from the edge that provide a little shelter and a seating area overlooking the whole valley.
 Be careful at the edge of the cliff!

 From the top of the waterfall you can follow the stream up into the woods.
-You will find many smaller waterfalls further up the valley, with water tumblers that have carved pools that provide natural whirlpools - these are great to while away a summer's day in.
+You will find many smaller waterfalls further up the valley, with water tumblers that have carved pools that provide natural whirlpools - these are great to while away a warm summer's day in.

 Warning: it is advisable not to cross the river to gain access to the other side as there is no safe path down to the car park and café from there - unless you climb up and go all the way around along the ridge, above the cliff tops and quarries, and then drop down at the quarries and head back to Tan-y-Pistyll under the cliffs.
 Though this can be a nice walk, it is about 3 miles long.